CLICK HERE to subscribe to our newsletter for exclusive promotions and regular updates on everything coffee!

 Looking around at what our customers and other coffee-lovers are doing, it seems that hooks are a fan-favorite option.
 You can either use a shelf with hooks, Command hooks, or simply screw some right into your wall (with care).
 A really beautiful option we’ve seen is having the hooks under your cabinets for a chic, Parisian café look.

 Using hooks for your cups means your sightline travels up, rather than over a cluttered countertop.
-This is an especially great option if you don’t have ample cabinet space to take up with various mugs and cups of all different sizes — from cappuccinos to cortados and espresso.
+This is an especially great option if you don’t have ample cabinet space to take up with various mugs and cups of all different sizes — some of our personal favorites include notNeutral's Large Latte Cup And Saucer in indigo, and Espresso Cup And Saucer in matte black.

 Another option we’ve seen a lot of is using a small tabletop shelving unit.
-These are great to put cups if hooks are not an option, or to hold frothing pitchers or various other tamping and distribution tools.
+These are great to put cups if hooks are not an option (like for these Fellow cups) or to hold frothing pitchers or various other tamping and distribution tools.
 This works best for basically anything you want off the counter and somewhere more controlled.

 At Whole Latte Love we have a great set of two baskets for single-serve coffee cups.
 However, you could definitely get creative with the storage space and find something beyond K-cups to keep there!
 If you stick to pour-over coffees, nestle your coffee filters into one section and measuring or tasting spoons in the other.